keirthana/anbox-cloud-docs/howto/instance/expose-services.md

 (howto-expose-services)=
-# How to expose services on an instance
+# Expose services on an instance

 AMS allows an instance to expose a service to the outer network.
 For that, it provides a feature called instance services which let you define a port to expose on the instance endpoints.
 The set of services to expose is defined when the instance is launched.
 For example, the following command exposes port `22` on the instance's private endpoint: